-    The master thesis is an independent, empirical and scientific work in which the student documents insight into research and development work, relevant theory and methods relevant for the problem examined in the thesis.
+The master thesis is a scientific work in which the student documents insight into research and development work, relevant theory and methods relevant for the problem examined in the thesis.
 Based on the students profile choice the subject will provide the student with the ability to deepen their knowledge about a specific topic within the maritime field.

 Through the independent work the students shall develop their analytical abilities and achieve a deeper understanding of theoretical and/or empirical possibilities and challenges within the chosen field of study.

 The work on the master thesis is to be carried out in accordance with ethical guidelines for research and rules and regulations at the partner institutions.
 In total, the master thesis will document understanding, reflection and maturity.

 - academic and scientific theory positioning of the problem area and issue

 - justification of the theory and method selection